s1ntoneli/fndxapp/docs/blackfriday2023.md

-# 💵 Awesome Black Friday / Cyber Monday Deals - 2023 🤑
+# 💵 Wow Black Friday Deals List - 2023 🤑

 A curated list of deals on Black Friday 2023.
 Feel free to add your app's deal below [with a Pull Request](https://github.com/trungdq88/Awesome-Black-Friday-Cyber-Monday/issues/367).